TheHNLP/HNLP/CODE-OF-CONDUCT.md

 measure.

 ## 5. Changes to this code of conduct
 This code of conduct might change at any given time.
-Contributors to the name-lists project will be notified before any changes to this code of conduct.
+Contributors to HNLP will be notified before any changes to this code of conduct.